Karim Ahmad Khan: Sanctions

-On 13 February 2025, the United States Department of the Treasury added Khan to its Specially Designated Nationals and Blocked Persons List, barring him from entering the US and freezing his US assets.
+On 13 February 2025, the United States Department of the Treasury added Khan to its Specially Designated Nationals and Blocked Persons List.
+As a result of this sanction, Khan, his wife, and his children are barred from entering the US.
+Any assets he possesses in the US are frozen, and it is forbidden under US law for any US person or entity (or any foreign individual or company, including their subsidiaries) to provide him with funds, goods, or services.
 The sanctions occurred after US president Donald Trump signed an executive order on 6 February that sanctioned the ICC for issuing arrest warrants against Netanyahu and Gallant for alleged war crimes in Gaza.

-In May 2025 Microsoft blocked Karim Khan's access to his official email account, forcing Khan to switch to Proton Mail, an email provider based in Switzerland.
-This decision, directly tied to U.S. foreign policy, raised concerns over the dependence of Europe on US technology services.
+In May 2025, Microsoft blocked Karim Khan's access to his official email account.
+Microsoft said it did not stop or suspend its services to the ICC.
+ICC employees said Khan was forced to switch to Proton Mail, an email provider based in Switzerland.
+This decision, directly tied to U.S. foreign policy, raised concerns over the dependence on US technology services across Europe.
+Consequently, the ICC said it would transfer its digital system to the European open source alternative openDesk.